Tel: 01332 205582

 Now Ian has worked as a brewery design engineer for over 20 years, his job has taken him all over the world from Newcastle to Africa to Bury St Edmonds to the Caribbean to the Blue Ridge Mountains of Virginia and then back to Burton on Trent again.
 He figures out the best design for the breweries and how they will run most efficiently whilst having the least impact on the environment and then when they have been built, he goes off and makes sure they all work properly.

-It actually took Rachel quite a long time to persuade Ian that setting up a brewery was a good idea but eventually he came round to her way of thinking.
+It actually took Rachel quite a long time to persuade Ian that her plan was a good idea, he knew quite how much hard work it would be and was rightly worried Rachel did not, but eventually, as usual, he came round to her way of thinking.

 During the time Rachel took to convince him she set about learning as much as she possibly could about real ale on both a practical and theoretical basis.
 One of the rooms in their house was converted into a mini brewery and 35 test brews (1400+ pints) were carried out and various recipes perfected.

 Rachel was also incredibly fortunate to get a job at Blue Monkey Brewery just six months after they opened.
 Their founder John Hickling was incredibly supportive and the hands on experience and help she gained there was invaluable.